equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 ...I just though I'll bring to community another article with my experience from different angle.

-If you had by any chance red my previous blog posts before you may know that I'm a Full Stack Ruby on Rails Developer.
+If you had by any chance read my previous blog posts before you may know that I'm a Full Stack Ruby on Rails Developer.
 I daily write tone of code on both Backend & Frontend side + but load of DevOps.
 I'm a huge proponent of testing, TDD, BDD, CI tools.
 I even do some level of UX design, wireframing + some level of design alterations (we call those people Photoshop guys)